 We select three groups of 15 high school students from Bexar, Cameron, and Webb counties who have an interest in the environment, the outdoors, and developing personal leadership skills.
 They complete assignments and participate in two-hour sessions each week that explore topics such as the history of conservation, principals of wildlife management, managing our watersheds, human dimensions of land stewardship, the role politics play in natural resource management, the economic engine of natural resource management, and the importance of gender and ethnic diversity within user groups.

 At the end of the semester-long program, students give a presentation about a topic related to land stewardship.
 Students who successfully complete the 10-session program earn a $400 stipend.
-Students must participate in seven out of the eight initial sessions, the last two sessions, and complete all assignments to qualify for the $400 stipend.
+Students must participate in seven out of the eight initial sessions, the last two sessions, and complete all reading and writing assignments to qualify for the $400 stipend.

-Contact Masi Mejia at email@example.com for more information.
+Masi Mejia – email@example.com

 "I truly believed this program benefited all of us who attended and stuck through with it, I found out information that I never would have even thought of in the first place.
 The environment and people were so welcoming and inviting and the discussions really opened your eyes on different perspectives you might not have hear of.
 A truly amazing experience I recommend to all."